Peanhua/ot-harjoitustyo/documentation/manual.md

 * Start with "file:" to define a filename base, for example "file:./highscores" will save the score based highscores to a file named *highscores-Score*.
 Each type of highscores are saved in their own file.
 * Start with anything else to use in memory highscores that are not saved anywhere.

+### Statistics

+Statistics are saved similarly to highscores.
+The controlling environment variable is named *FISHINGRODOFDESTINY_STATISTICS*.

 ## In game controls